docker/docs/docker-for-mac/index.md

   ![Installation complete](/docker-for-mac/images/kubernetes/kubernetes-install-complete.png)

-  When Kubernetes is enabled and running, an additional status bar item displays at the bottom of the Docker for Mac Preferences dialog.
+  When Kubernetes is enabled and running, an additional status bar item displays at the bottom right of the Docker for Mac Preferences dialog.

   ![Kubernetes status](/docker-for-mac/images/kubernetes/kubernetes-status.png)

-- By default, Kubernetes containers are hidden from commands like `docker
-- service ls`, because managing them manually is not supported.
-To make them
-- visible, select **Show system containers (advanced)** and click **Apply and
+- By default, Kubernetes containers are hidden from commands like `docker service ls`, because managing them manually is not supported.
+To make them visible, select **Show system containers (advanced)** and click **Apply and restart**.
-- restart**.
   Most users do not need this option.

 - To disable Kubernetes support at any time, deselect **Enable Kubernetes**.
   The Kubernetes containers are stopped and removed, and the